CIS565-Fall-2014/Project3-Pathtracer/README.md

 This program could read a bmp format image and store all the pixel colors in a color buffer.
 Then, when I am doing the path tracer, I could read the color according to the intersection point position.
 ![ResultImage](testure mapping_Cut.bmp)
 ![ResultImage](testure mapping2_Cut.bmp)
+* Further improvement:
+I would like to add the bump mapping effect for the next step.
+It should be easy to implement the effect.
+What I need to do is change the normal vector for every point.

 ##Change light color:
 ![ResultImage](change color_depth_5_iteration_1000_Cut.bmp)